-The summaries of the employment agreements and equity compensation plans provided above are qualified by reference to the full text of the specific agreement or plan, each of which has been filed as an exhibit to the

-Company's Annual Report on Form 10-K for the year ended December 31, 2006 and is incorporated into this proxy statement by reference.
+The summaries of the employment agreements and equity compensation plans provided above are qualified by reference to the full text of the specific agreement or plan, each of which for Messrs.
+Oates, McGrath and Ubinger has been filed as an exhibit to the Company's Annual Report on Form 10-K for the year ended December 31, 2007 and for Mr. Beible's contract was filed as an exhibit to the Company's Annual Report on Form 10-K for the year ended December 31, 2009, all of which are incorporated into this Proxy Statement by reference.
 Copies also may be obtained by making written request to the Company's Secretary.